swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

       Those who die in hospital………………………………………………………...…….

 AT THE AUTHOR’S HOME…………………………………………………………..<br>
-      Summary of works by the same author.</p>
+      Summary of works by the same author.

-    <p>V</p>
+    V

-    <p>Photo of tongue</p>
+    Photo of tongue

-    <p>&nbsp;&nbsp; Dr. Alexandra P. underwent a 15  day fast at the author’s home.
+    &nbsp;&nbsp; Dr. Alexandra P. underwent a 15  day fast at the author’s home.
 During the half-fast of 8 days that  followed, she noticed three black lines on her tongue which are easily visible  in this photo.
-This is a symptom of radical cellular excretion.</p>
+This is a symptom of radical cellular excretion.

-    <p>VI</p>
+    VI

 ##### PREFACE</strong><br>
     <strong>BY DR&nbsp;  C. BANULS